sentryco/SplitViewKit/README.md

 - Consider experimenting with overflow working in detail column (maybe not, better to contain content)
 - Consider adding buttons that toggle different split-view modes? (explore how this should look first etc)
 - Consider improving the datamodel in the example project.
 Make it simpler
+- Maybe look into using TupleView ?
+Research how it works etc. And how it might fit in here?
+- Add an option for 70% landscape mode could be to not use .all, and use .double instead